Built In Honors Rightway in Its Esteemed 2022 Best Places To Work Awards

 "It is my honor to extend congratulations to the 2022 Best Places to Work winners," says Sheridan Orr, Chief Marketing Officer, Built In.
 "This year saw a record number of entrants — and the past two years fundamentally changed what tech professionals want from work.
 These honorees have risen to the challenge, evolving to deliver employee experiences that provide the meaning and purpose today's tech professionals seek."

-If you are looking to make a diference in healthcare, Rightway is hiring across all departments!
+If you are looking to make a difference in healthcare, Rightway is hiring across all departments!
 To learn more or apply, visit https://www.rightwayhealthcare.com/careers.

 ABOUT BUILT IN